2022 State of Higher Ed Strategic Technology Planning

 Plan Creation Timeframe

-Small schools (those with less than 5000 students enrolled) trail larger schools in the ratio of technology investment to pedagogy investment by 28 points.
-Competing with large or state-funded universities means thinking critically about ways to differentiate and reinvesting in the technologies that support blended learning will be critical.
+Smaller schools with less than 5000 students enrolled trail larger schools in the ratio of technology investment to pedagogy investment by 11 points.
+Competing for students with large universities means thinking critically about ways to differentiate.
+Investing in the technologies that support blended learning and the student experience will be critical.

-As blended learning moves to the forefront, the role of IT is rapidly evolving from cost center to key contributor in the pursuit of enrollment, retention, persistence, and outcomes.
+The role of IT is rapidly evolving from cost center to key contributor in the pursuit of student enrollment, retention, persistence, and outcomes.
 CFOs must balance the current financial constraints with the need to fund innovation that will drive student outcomes and educational ROI.
-Your institution’s capacity to rightsize — to disinvest in time and resource-hogging operational headaches and reinvest in the infrastructure and technologies that enable blended learning — is core to achieving your strategic vision and goals.
+Your institution's capacity to modernize is dependent on disinvesting in time and resource-hogging operational tasks and reinvesting in the infrastructure and technologies that enable student outcomes.